spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 ```
 ## Minerals and Vespene Gas

 Minerals are a form of crystal resource.
 Terran and Protoss melt these minerals down to create the armored hulls of starships, behicles and personal armor.
-Even the `Zerg` require minerals to harder their caparaces and develop strong teeth and lungs.
+Even the `Zerg` require minerals to harder their caparaces and develop strong lungs.

 Extracting minerals takes time and the specilized equipment or anatomy found on SCVs, probes and drones.